DHTMLX/docs-todolist/docs/guides/loading_data.md

 ## Preparing data to load

-There are the following types of information which can be loaded into DHTMLX To do list:
+There are the following types of information which can be loaded into DHTMLX To Do List:

 - [**tasks**](api/configs/tasks_config.md)
 - [**projects**](api/configs/projects_config.md)